MuhammadHasbiAshshiddieqy/Golang-RESTful-API-Basic/README.md

 # Golang-RESTful-API
-Personal notes for making RESTful API with Golang
+Personal notes for making RESTful API with Golang (with MySQL Database)